technolo-g/cd_puppet/docs/Outline.md

 ## Outline

 1. What is Continuous Deployment (CD)?
+[SLIDE 2]
    1. CD is a methodology that reduces the length of feedback cycles for the teams involved in developing and releasing software by introducing automation to the error prone manual stages.
+[SLIDE 3]
    2. A CD Pipeline is a name for the system that brings software through its lifecycle.
 This normally begins with pre-commit testing and continues through commit testing, packaging of the artifact, automated acceptance testing, deployment to TEST, deployment to STAGE, and deployment to PROD
    3. What problems does CD address?
+[SLIDE 4]
-      1. Complex, manual, risky release processes
+      1. Complex, manual, risky release processes [SLIDE 5]
          1. Done differently every time
          2. Loosely organized
+            1. Various teams completing different tasks at different times
+            2. Not exactly 'clockwork' as time between steps varies
          3. Forgetfulness
          4. Negated by
             1. Automating the complex parts